DocNow/waybackprov/README.md

-Give *waybackprov* a URL and optionally a `--start` and `--end` year and it will use an (undocumented) Internet Archive API call to fetch the provenance data behind the calendar view and summarize which Internet Archive collections are saving the URL the most.
+Give *waybackprov* a URL and it will summarize which Internet Archive collections have archived the URL.
+This kind of information can sometimes provide insight about why a particular web resource or set of web resources were archived from the web.

 ## Install